Developing NEXT

 Markets

-Irritability, anger, and aggression are commonly observed in a high percentage of HD patients.
-These neuropsychiatric manifestations of HD are the leading cause of institutionalization of patients and significantly impact families and caregivers.
-Existing pharmacologic approaches are off label, have been ineffective, and carry side effect risks.
+Anger and aggression are commonly observed in a high percentage of patients with Huntington’s disease.
+These neuropsychiatric symptoms are a leading cause of institutionalization and significantly impact patients, families, and caregivers.
+Existing pharmacologic approaches are off label, have limited efficacy, and carry meaningful side effect risks.
 There are no approved treatments.
+The underlying fear/threat-response circuitry implicated in these symptoms is also dysregulated across other neurodegenerative disorders, supporting the potential for broader application in diseases such as Alzheimer’s disease.

 The leading cause of death and disability in adults under 35 and the elderly, TBI is a growing global problem and there are no approved drug treatments.
 Vasopressin antagonists are a novel mechanism for preventing or reducing the cerebral edema that underlies the poor prognosis and outcomes in TBI.

-• Irritability in HD Phase II Clinical Trial
+• Anger/Aggression in Huntington’s Disease: Phase 2 Clinical Trial

-The National Institute of Neurological Diseases and Stroke awarded the Company a major grant to conduct a Phase II trial with SRX246 in Huntington's Disease patients exhibiting irritability, a major neuropsychiatric symptom.
-The trial was conducted and completed in collaboration with the NINDS NeuroNext network across 22 sites nationwide.
-The primary and secondary endpoints were met and the exploratory efficacy endpoints demonstrated clinical benefit as well.
-As a result SRX246 was granted an Orphan Designation.
+The National Institute of Neurological Diseases and Stroke awarded the Company a major grant to conduct a Phase 2 trial with SRX246 in Huntington's Disease patients exhibiting irritability and aggression, a major neuropsychiatric symptom and a leading cause of institutionalization.
+The trial was completed in collaboration with the NINDS NeuroNext network across 22 sites nationwide.
+The primary and secondary endpoints were met and the exploratory efficacy endpoints demonstrating clinical benefit.
+SRX246 was granted an Orphan Designation based on these results.

 • Intermittent Explosive Disorder Phase II Clinical Trial

-A Phase II clinical trial with SRX246 for the treatment of Intermittent Explosive Disorder has been completed.
-The results showed excellent tolerability and safety with clinical benefit observed on multiple scales.
+A Phase 2 clinical trial with SRX246 for the treatment of Intermittent Explosive Disorder was completed.
+The results showed excellent tolerability and safety with clinical benefit observed on multiple scales, including a reduction in severe aggressive episodes and lessened disability due to the disorder.